liamvt/Getting-and-Cleaning-Data-Course-Project/README.md

         * Writes this new data frame to a .txt file using write.table

 4. The run_analysis.R script outputs a file named "tidyDf.txt" into the working directory
-  - To read this file in R, enter the command read.table("tidyDf.txt")
+  - To read this file in R, enter the command read.table("tidyDf.txt", header=TRUE)
+  - TidyDF contains 180 observations of 68 variables